minimalparts/nonce2vec/README.md

 ```

 ## Download and extract the required resources
-To download the nonces, chimeras and MEN datasets:
+To download the definitional, chimeras and MEN datasets:
 ```bash
 wget http://129.194.21.122/~kabbach/noncedef.chimeras.men.7z
 ```